Cosmologies with a magnetic field, dust, and Lambda: The physics of the solution

 where $\eta_0$ is an integration constant.
 The coordinate $\eta$ measures the proper time of comoving observers, who move along time-like geodesics of the metric.
 This homogeneous but anisotropic spacetime is generated by pressureless dust with a density

-The constant $\eta_0$ thus determines the moment of the initial singularity with diverging density and Ricci scalar.
-Let us now redefine $\eta$ and $x$ to use new dimensionless coordinates: $\tau:= \eta/\eta_0$ and $\nu := x/\eta_0$.
+The constant $\eta_0$ thus determines the moment of the initial singularity with divergent density and Ricci scalar.
+It also fixes the steepness of the singularity---the rate of change of the dust density as a function of $t := \eta - \eta_0$, the proper time of comoving observers elapsed from the singularity: $\rho \sim 1/4 \pi \eta_0 t$, see Section \ref{near_the_singularity}.
+Ultimately, at late proper times the dust density (\ref{density_everything_zero}) dissolves as $\rho \sim 1 / 4 \pi t^2 \log t$, see Section \ref{fading_of_the_dust_density}, so that $\eta_0$ only appears in higher-order terms.
+Let us now redefine $\eta$ and $x$ to use new dimensionless coordinates: $\dimensionless_time_coord:= \eta/\eta_0$ and $\nu := x/\eta_0$.
 This yields the metric in the conformal form

 All the coordinates are dimensionless; $\eta_0$ has the dimension of length and represents a constant conformal factor setting the scale of all spacetime intervals.
 We can rescale the unit of length we use to measure the distances, getting thus rid of $\eta_0$ altogether.